-Management is uncertain that the balance of cash and cash equivalents of \$1,095,721 at June 30, 2017 is sufficient to continue to fund the Company's operations through at least the next twelve months.
+Management is uncertain that the balance of cash and cash equivalents of \$122,172 in unrestricted cash at September 30, 2017 is sufficient to continue to fund the Company's operations through at least the next twelve months and there is no certainty that the Company will achieve the milestones to have the restricted cash released from escrow.
 The Company's operations are subject to various risks and there is no assurance that changes in the operations of the Company will not require the Company to raise additional cash sooner than planned in order to continue uninterrupted operations.
 In that event, the Company would seek to raise additional capital from the sale of the Company's securities, from borrowing or from other sources.
 Should the Company seek to raise capital from the issuances of its securities, such transactions would be subject to the risks of the market for the Company's securities at the time.